• Home

 At the heart of our school is the vision of our foundress, Mary Ward, who, more than 400 years ago, dedicated her life to works of justice, steadfast in her belief that girls should be educated, and women empowered to assume positions of leadership.

-This year, as we celebrate the school value of Sincerity, we are pleased to invite applications for the Loreto Kirribilli Bursary.
-Thanks to the generosity of our community, this means-tested Bursary enables students to begin or continue their Senior School education in the tradition of the Loreto Sisters.
+This year, as we celebrate the school value of Felicity, we are pleased to invite applications for the Loreto Kirribilli Scholarship (Bursary).
+Thanks to the generosity of our community, this means-tested Bursary enables students to complete their Senior School education in the tradition of the Loreto Sisters.

 This represents a wonderful opportunity for students whose families do not have the means to access a Loreto Kirribilli education.
 The students should demonstrate a love of learning and a willingness to make a positive contribution to the life of their school and the broader community.